facebook/infer/_docs/01-linters.md

 is_property_pointer_type ()
 is_strong_property ()
 is_unop_with_kind ("kind")
-method_return_type ("type") // only builtin type, pointers, and classes available at the moment within_responds_to_selector_block ()
+method_return_type ("type") // only builtin type, pointers, and Objective-C classes available at the moment within_responds_to_selector_block ()
 ```